 - Nourish and cleanse the senses with practices like spending time in nature and looking at and listening to natural things.
 Also cleanse the senses by putting oil in the ears to nourish the hearing sense, using Nasya Oil or a neti pot to cleanse the smelling sense, doing oil pulling with Daily Swish (or other oils) and scraping the tongue to cleanse the taste organs, and doing abhyanga every day to soothe and bring balance to the sense of touch.

 - Renew the client’s prana flow by introducing some basic (or more advanced if the audience are more familiar with Ayurveda) pranayama and yoga that they can do during a cleanse.
 Calm, slow Nadi Shodhana (Alternate Nostril Breathing) and some restorative yoga go a long way.

 Bringing Closure to the Cleanse

 Some of your clients may be more than ready to be done with the cleanse and others may still be processing or detoxing.
 If they are part of the latter, encourage continuing at least with the diet aspect of the cleanse (along with adequate hydration and some extra down time) until everything has been processed and flushed out.
 If they are part of the former group, give them some guidelines before they run off in celebration to the closest bakery or restaurant.

 - Ease back into a normal diet.
 Start with root vegetables, then green vegetables, followed by grains, then dairy, and lastly milk.
-Give the digestive fire a day or two with each before progressing to the next step.
+Give the digestive fire a day or two with each before progressing to the next food group.
 Continue to eat cooked foods.

 - Slowly ease back into a normal schedule and continue to get adequate sleep.